ORKA-HPC/orkadistro/README.md

   If you encounter strange errors later on,
 - try to use `--clean-after-pull`.

+### Manually building ORKA-HPC natively (unsupported)

+Another alternative is to try to build everything natively without the docker container.
+This is not currently supported by `setup.sh` and will require some manual work.
+Here are the general steps:

+- clone orkadistro and recursively initialize all submodules
+- for each mod in {roserebuild, llp_rrze, llp_tapasco}
+  - change into dir of `mod`
+  - execute `./rebuild.sh -b`: Builds a DEB-Package (Exception: llp_rrze)
+  - execute `./rebuild.sh -i`: Installs a DEB-Package
+- change into orkaevolution:
+- execute `./build_clean.sh`
+- execute `./install.sh`

 ### Operate ORKA-HPC

 The following commands assume that you pulled orkadistro and